Annual SCA Meeting & Election

 WINTER 2019.
 Dave Chamberlain fabricated storm windows to help preserve the fragile old multi-pane windows and help keep the heating costs down.
 We received a major donation from Colorado State Glass & Mirror (at Hover Crossing in Longmont) - $1,000.00 worth of glass!!!
 J.D.
 Clayborn, the president, stated that he has benefited from sales in Fourmile Canyon and wanted to give back to our community.
 If you need glass, please give him a call at 303-774-8775.

 FALL 2019.
 Colorado Custom Paintworks painted the schoolhouse, outhouses, and coal shed.
 We are very pleased with the results and would highly recommend them to others.
-(Dean Ioppolo: diccp@msn.com 303-472-2430)
+(Contact Dean Ioppolo at ccpaintworks.com 303-472-2430)

 SPRING 2019.
-Last fall, the roofer let us down which held up the painting and then the cold weather arrived.
+Last fall, a roofer let us down and didn't show up to do some repairs.
+This held up the painting and then the cold weather arrived.
 The plan is to have the school (and church) painted in the next few months.

 SUMMER/FALL 2018.
 The weather damaged schoolhouse doors were beautifully repaired by Dave Chamberlain of Fourmile Canyon.
 Peter Brady is doing repairs to the coal shed in anticipation of the painting to be done by Colorado Custom Paintworks in late summer.
 We are impatiently waiting for all the dirt and rock work to be finished by the County beforehand.
 We received approval from the Boulder County Commissioners for a $4,576.00 Historic Landmark Rehabilitation Grant to help pay for the painting.